 AER - After Event Review.
-Declared when there is potential for a Duty of Candour disclosure and/or there is a need for further information to inform action/learning to reduce the risk of recurrence rate to 60 % by Jan 2025
+Declared when there is potential for a Duty of Candour disclosure and/or there is a need for further information to inform action/learning to reduce the risk of recurrence

 37 Patient Safety Incidents have required review through PSII or AER, since the Trust transitioned to PSIRF in March 24; an average of 5.2 per month.